 Plan and Member Definitions

-Active Member Current public employees with pension benefit coverage by the plan.

-Deferred Retirees Employees who terminated service, who are eligible based on the length of their public service for pension benefits other than a refund, but who are not yet receiving benefits, usually because they have not reached the pension plan retirement age.
+Current public employees with pension benefit coverage by the plan.
+Active Member pension benefits other than a refund, but who are not yet receiving benefits, usually because they have not reached the pension plan retirement age.